 Power Yoga Vs. Cardio

 Let’s be honest.
 If you do an intense hour-long session of cardio, you will lose twice the number of calories as compared to how much you will lose with Power Yoga.
 However, Power Yoga feeds the muscles.
 It works on the core and streamlines your body, building the core muscles.
-Building lean muscles is effective for weight loss, and it also indicates an increased metabolism, which means a burn out of a considerable amount of fat.
+Building lean muscles is effective for weight loss and increasing metabolism, which means burning a considerable amount of fat.

 You do burn calories in a cardio session, but it doesn’t necessarily mean you burn fat.
 Also, excessive cardio can deplete the muscle reserve, and this is not ideal for a long-term weight loss plan.